Sindhujthapa/MinersSequel/readme.md

 | Call of Duty® (1938090)      | 59%          | Mixed                | FPS, Multiplayer     |
 | Fall Guys (1097150)      | 81%          | Positive                | Battle Royale, Multiplayer     |

+Our combined dataset consisted of the following columns/features:
+* **Recommendation ID**: a unique identifier for each review.
+* **Language**: the language that the review was written in.
+* **Voted up**: indicator for positive reviews.
+* **App ID**: the unique identifier for each game.
+* **Review**: the raw text of each review.

+## Data Cleaning and Preprocessing
+Initually, when we attempted to scrape reviews we noticed that the API had some issues when calling for a new set of reviews.
+Multiple times, the API returned duplicate reviews.
+To address this problem, we exploited the fact that the API call could filter across different parameters like only positive or negative reviews, review recency, by ownership of the game, etc. Iterating over all the possible parameters combinations, we were able to collect at least 500 reviews for each game and compile a little more than 9000 unique reviews in English.
+We followed the some procedure for Spanish reviews, and compiled more than 7000 unique reviews.

+The final English dataset was perfectly balanced.
+However, the Spanish dataset was initiually umbalanced, so we had to created a balanced file, randomly sampling from the positive and negative reviews.

 ## 1. Basic Sentiment Classifier